 This is my little home on the web, Shawnee Rising Studios!
 My name is Michael Daugherty, and as an aspiring Shawnee artist, I hope to create works that are inspired by my culture, and maybe a few other cultures from all across Indian Country.
 From books, paintings, beadwork, and much more, this website is the central hub for my content.
-Stay up to date by subscribing to my blog and newsletter and never be left out of important updates on all things Shawnee Rising Studios!
+Stay up to date by subscribing to my newsletter and never be left out of important updates on all things Shawnee Rising Studios!

 Niyawe, thank you, for visiting Shawnee Rising Studios!